-- Automotive industry has the biggest demand for lithium batteries that may become 70% of overall demand for lithium.
+- Automotive industry is forecasted to have the biggest demand for lithium batteries that may become 70% of overall demand for lithium.

-- China has committed to build 5 million electric cars by 2020.
+- Volvo has committed to build 5 million electric cars annually by 2021.

 Why Lithium is Green

-i) The use of either separation or replacement technologies may eliminate the cost and environmental disruption of evaporation ponds;
+iv) The use of either separation or replacement technologies may eliminate the environmental disruption of evaporation ponds.